Tag

 The best part about using Kik is that you are not losing out on any messaging features.
 You still get access to all the important features including text messages, emojis, stickers, Gifs, photo sharing, video sharing, and group chats among other things.

 Another unique feature of Kik is that it supports bots which is something that you do not get on WhatsApp.
-Using bots you can play quizzes, get fashion tips, the latest news, and more.
+Using bots you can play quizzes, get fashion tips, the latest , and more.
 That said, the main USP of Kik remains its non-requirement of a phone number and if that’s something you want, definitely check it out.

 Availability: Android, iOS (Free)